Projects

 Usam Island

-The Usam Island project consists of 8 claims totalling 42,186 hectares located approx. 21km northeast of Cameco’s Eagle Point mine.
+The Usam Project consists of twelve claims totalling 44,041 hectares located approx. 21km northeast of Cameco’s Eagle Point mine.
 It contains numerous electromagnetic conductors situated along significant magnetic lows of the Wollaston Domain.

 Project details